NorthernBeaches/northern-beaches-descriptions/xdjrx2.md

 ### Pioneer XDJ-RX2 Controller

-### Registered Business or Organization customers only
+### Registered Business or Organisation customers only

 The Pioneer XDJ-RX was hailed as a huge success and with good reason.
 Complete with features taken from the top of the line NXS2, the all in one controller delivered professional grade features at a very modest price.